21st Century Breakdown

 21st Century Breakdown is the eighth studio album by the American rock band Green Day, released on May 15, 2009, through Reprise Records.
-Green Day commenced work on the record in January 2006 and forty-five songs were written by vocalist and guitarist Billie Joe Armstrong by June 2007, but the band members did not enter studio work until September 2007.
+Green Day commenced work on the record in January 2006 and forty-five songs were written by vocalist and guitarist Billie Joe Armstrong by October 2007, but the band members did not enter studio work until January 2008.

 21st Century Breakdown is a concept album/rock opera much like their previous album American Idiot (2004).
 According to the band, the album is a rumination of "the era in which we live as we question and try to make sense of the selfish manipulation going on around us".
 The singles "Know Your Enemy" and "21 Guns" exemplify the themes of alienation and politically motivated anger present in the record.

 To handle the record, they turned to producer Butch Vig, best known for producing Nirvana's Nevermind (1991).
 Critical response to 21st Century Breakdown was positive, though it was generally seen as inferior to American Idiot upon release.
 The record achieved Green Day's best chart performance to date, reaching number one on the album charts of various countries, including the United States Billboard 200, the European Top 100 Albums, and the United Kingdom Albums Chart.
 The album won the Grammy Award for Best Rock Album at the 52nd Grammy Awards on January 31, 2010.
 As of December 2010, 21st Century Breakdown has sold 1,050,000 copies in the United States and more than 4 million worldwide.
 At a runtime of 69 minutes and 16 seconds, it is Green Day’s longest studio album to date.

-It is Green Day's first album since 2004's American Idiot making it the first album in five years, making it the longest gap between studio albums in the band's history.
+As the band's first album since 2004's American Idiot, the five-year hiatus marked the longest gap between studio albums in the band's history.
 Since then, 21st Century Breakdown has grown in esteem and is seen as one of Green Day's best records among fans.